ZZaRRyaDD/cookiecutter-django-rest-framework/README.md

     autodeploy [n]:

 Now take a look at your repo.
-Don't forget to carefully look at the generated README.
-Awesome, right?